-4.10.1 The Administrator General Act Cap 157
+5.9.1 The Administrator General Act Cap 157

 The Act establishes the office of an administrator general and grants it the responsibility of administering and managing the deceased person's estate.
-The Act provides that whenever death occurs, the person qualified to approach the court for a grant of letters of administration must inform the administrator that the intention is to secure the estate of a person who has died Intestate and to avoid mismanagement of the estate by the people claiming to be the heirs.
+The Act provides that whenever death occurs, the person qualified to approach the court for a grant of letters of administration must inform the administrator that the intention is to secure the estate of a person who has died intestate and to avoid mismanagement of the estate by the people claiming to be the heirs.
 This can be seen in the case of Lucy Monica vs. Michael Kilega [1987] HDC 40 11, where the deceased other relatives wanted to disinherit the widow.
-However, with the intervention of the administrator to the widow and no other relatives of the deceased.
+However, with the intervention of the administrator general, the property was saved, and the court granted a grant of letter of administration to the widow and no other relatives of the deceased.